BoutachdatAmine/Focus/README.md

 - **Cyber criminals:** Probleem: Stelen van gevoelige data.
 Oplossing: SSL certificaat voorzien (Google Firebase Hosting), login pogingen voorzien en sterke wachtwoorden gebruiken.

 # Deployment
-*Minimally, this section contains a public URL of the app.
-A description of how your software is deployed is a bonus.
-Do you do this manually, or did you manage to automate?
-Have you taken into account the security of your deployment process?*

 Onze oplossing bevat 2 applicaties.
 Enerzijds een React applicatie en anderzijds een Express.js REST API.
 De applicaties zijn terug te vinden op:
 - De React app is gedeployed via firebase hosting: https://thewolfpackreact.web.app
 - De REST API is gedeployed via Nginx: https://www.the-wolf-pack.be/movies

-> Demo 1: Het deployment is niet geautomatiseerd voor beide apps.
-Dit willen we graag automatiseren tegen demo 2.

-# *You may want further sections*
-*Especially if the use of your application is not self-evident*